fractalysid/SkyMoG/SkyMoG.md

 5. [Skyrim Project Optimization](http://www.nexusmods.com/skyrim/mods/32505/?)

 ### Sound
 if you install *Audio Overhaul for Skyrim*, skip the rest.
+Remember the SoS patches for CoT.

 1. [Audio Overhaul for Skyrim](http://www.nexusmods.com/skyrim/mods/43773/?)
 OR